 Excess Totalitarian “In”-clusivity VS embracing “Ex”-clusivity.

 A notable critique to the Behavioural Sink however was raised by Psychologist Jonathan Freedman.
-He hypothesized it was not so much about the physical aspect of “overcrowdedness” that played the biggest causality at decimating the mice population.
-But rather – the already seemingly enforced expectation – for social in-teractivity than welcoming social ex-clusivity.
+He hypothesized it was not so much about the physical aspect of “overcrowdedness” being the causality to the mortality / exponential decline.
+Rather – the already seemingly enforced expectation among the behaviours witnessed ~ towards social in-teractivity than that of social ex-clusivity.

 He hypothesized that perhaps Totalitarian in-clusivity was seemingly encouraged.
-Given by overlapping (and warring) conquests inbetween divisions for total dominance.
+Given that overlapping (and warring) conquests inbetween divisions for total dominance were constant.

 This may seem difficult to understand.
 But another likewise critique by Dr. Edmund Ramsden summed it up in two part/s: